woodyrew/frontend-check/README.md

 Metalsmith and most of its plugins use [debug](https://github.com/visionmedia/debug).
 By default it displays any errors that have occurred during the build but you can debug a specific plugin if required.

-The following displays debug messages from nuxeo specific modules and error messages (see `modules/handlebars/truncates.js` for logging example).
+The following displays debug messages from Nuxeo specific modules and error messages (see `modules/handlebars/truncates.js` for logging example).

 ```bash
 DEBUG=nuxeo\-*,*:error npm run dev